 Right, so 56 days after the massive failure I have another degraded RAID on my hands.
 This time I didn’t get any emails to tell me about it.
 Not sure why, I’ll assume the email part is my fault to give Thecus the benefit of the doubt…

 I happened to load up the admin website for the device as I’ve gotten into the habit of doing and noticed the Array was degraded.
 I took a look at the disks and drive 5 was missing.
-Strange… I took a look at the logs and it showed the array going into a degraded mode but no mention of the drive falling off of the face of the earth.
-I went down to the basement to take a look at it but the drive looked fine.
-When I pulled it out of the N5200 it wasn’t spinning but when I slid it back in it spun up just fine.
-Read more...
-(239 words, estimated 57 secs reading time)
+Strange… I took a look at the logs and it showed the array going into a degraded mode but no mention of the drive falling off of the face of the earth.… Click here to read more!

 Well, I have to admit: I am one lucky guy.
 I have been running a truly degraded RAID array since day one of my experience with the N5200.
 To get up to speed you may want to read my other post about the device: Thecus N5200 Review